United Methodist Village North Ratings & Violations

 A decline in an Illinois nursing home patient’s condition must be immediately reported to their physician.
 This notification can ensure the individual receives immediate medical attention by a competent doctor making an informed decision that protects the health and well-being of the patient.
 Unfortunately, not all Registered Nurses, Licensed Practical Nurses, and Certified Nursing Assistants receive adequate training in procedures and protocols in providing the highest level of care to residents.
-Rosenfeld Injury Lawyers have represented residents who receive substandard care that caused additional harm or premature death while residing at Illinois nursing facilities like United Methodist Village – North Campus.
+Rosenfeld Injury Lawyers LLC have represented residents who receive substandard care that caused additional harm or premature death while residing at Illinois nursing facilities like United Methodist Village – North Campus.

 United Methodist Village – North Campus